mackuntu/mathtutor/DEPLOYMENT.md

 You can also manually trigger the deployment workflow from the GitHub Actions tab.

+## Post-Deployment Configuration

+### 1. Verify Stripe Webhook

+1. Make a test subscription to verify the webhook is working
+2. Check the application logs to ensure events are being received

+### 2. Verify Ad Integration

+1. Visit different pages of the application to ensure ads are displaying correctly
+2. Check for any console errors related to ad loading

 ## Monitoring and Troubleshooting

 1. **Elastic Beanstalk Logs**: Check the Elastic Beanstalk console for application logs
 2. **GitHub Actions Logs**: Check the GitHub Actions tab for deployment logs
 3. **CloudWatch**: Set up CloudWatch for monitoring application metrics
+4. **Stripe Dashboard**: Monitor subscription events and payment status
+5. **AdSense Dashboard**: Monitor ad performance and revenue

 ## Updating the Application